OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

 export default appWithTranslation(MyApp);
 ```

-Great! now the app is connected to the translations, we need to connect our page.
+Great - now the app is connected to the translations, we need to connect our page.

 So in `pages/index.js` lets